MetaMask/metamask-docs/snaps/features/lifecycle-hooks.md

 ### 3. Run an action on update

-Implement the [`onUpdate`](../reference/entry-points.md#onupdate) entry point to run an action when a user updates your Snap.
+To run an action when a user updates your Snap, expose the [`onUpdate`](../reference/entry-points.md#onupdate) entry point and implement the action.
-For example, you can use `onUpdate` to perform any migrations that are required.
+For example, you can use `onUpdate` to perform any migrations that are required on update.

 The following example displays an [alert dialog](../reference/snaps-api.md#alert-dialog) on update: